arvados/arvados-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/semantic-release/semantic-release

-A SaltStack formula that is empty.
-It has dummy content to help with a quick start on a new formula and it serves as a style guide.
+A SaltStack formula to install and configure an `Arvados cluster <https://arvados.org>`_.

 .. contents:: **Table of Contents**